chetanbakshi/react-boilerplate/README.md

 ## Objective

-The main objective of creating this boilerplate to reduce the initial development time of creating project struture with standard
+The main objective of creating this boilerplate is to reduce the initial development time of creating application framework with standard

 ## Getting Started